Charles Scott (governor)

-After the war, Scott visited the western frontier in 1785 and began to make preparations for a permanent relocation.
-He resettled near present-day Versailles, Kentucky, in 1787.
-Confronted by the dangers of Indian raids, Scott raised a company of volunteers in 1790 and joined Josiah Harmar for an expedition against the Indians.
-After Harmar's Defeat, President Washington ordered Arthur St. Clair to prepare for an invasion of Indian lands in the Northwest Territory.
-In the meantime, Scott, by now holding the rank of brigadier general in the Virginia militia, was ordered to conduct a series of preliminary raids.
-In July 1791, he led the most notable and successful of these raids against the village of Ouiatenon.
-St. Clair's main invasion, conducted later that year, was a failure.
-Shortly after the separation of Kentucky from Virginia in 1792, the Kentucky General Assembly commissioned Scott as a major general and gave him command of the 2nd Division of the Kentucky militia.
-Scott's division cooperated with "Mad" Anthony Wayne's Legion of the United States for the rest of the Northwest Indian War, including their decisive victory at the Battle of Fallen Timbers.
+Scott visited the western frontier in 1785 and resettled near present-day Versailles, Kentucky in 1787.
+He raised a volunteer company in 1790 and joined Josiah Harmar for an expedition against the Northwestern Confederacy.
+Following the expedition's failure, Scott was ordered to conduct a series of raids against the confederacy in preparation for a main campaign by Arthur St. Clair, which also defeated.
+Shortly after the separation of Kentucky from Virginia in 1792, the Kentucky General Assembly commissioned Scott as a major general and gave him command of the Kentucky militia's 2nd Division.
+Scott's division fought with Legion of the United States for the rest of the Northwest Indian War, including their decisive victory at the Battle of Fallen Timbers.

-Having previously served in the Virginia House of Delegates and as a presidential elector, the aging Scott now ran for governor.
-His 1808 campaign was skillfully managed by his step-son-in-law, Jesse Bledsoe, and he won a convincing victory over John Allen and Green Clay.
-A fall on the icy steps of the governor's mansion early in his term confined Scott to crutches for the rest of his life, and left him heavily reliant on Bledsoe, whom he appointed Secretary of State.
-Although he frequently clashed with the state legislature over domestic matters, the primary concern of his administration was the increasing tension between the United States and Great Britain that eventually led to the War of 1812.
-Scott's decision to appoint William Henry Harrison as brevet major general in the Kentucky militia, although probably in violation of the state constitution as Harrison was not a resident of the state, was nonetheless praised by the state's citizens.
-After his term expired, Scott returned to his Canewood estate.
-His health declined rapidly, and he died on October 22, 1813.
-Scott County, Kentucky, and Scott County, Indiana, are named in his honor, as is the city of Scottsville, Kentucky.
+Having previously served in the Virginia House of Delegates and as a presidential elector, Scott ran for governor 1808, winning over John Allen and Green Clay.
+An injury suffered early on in his term confined Scott to crutches and left him reliant on his step-son-in-law Jesse Bledsoe, whom he appointed Secretary of State.
+Although he frequently clashed with the state legislature over domestic matters, Scott's primary concern were the increasing Anglo-American tensions in the run-up to the War of 1812.
+Following the end of his tenure as governor in 1812, Scott returned to his estate, where his health declined rapidly before Scott died in 1813.
+Scottsville, Kentucky along with Scott County, Kentucky and Scott County, Indiana are named in his honor.